kentonv/dvorak-qwerty/unix/README.md

 If you don't have GCC, and the C compiler you do have is not C99-compliant, try compiling with a C++ compiler instead.

+Run with:

+  ./xdq [Modifiers]

-Once compiled, make sure your keyboard layout is set to Dvorak, all locks are disabled (NumLock, CapsLock, etc) and then run the `xdq` binary.
-While running, keys you press while holding control or alt (but not both together) will be remapped to Qwerty.
+Once active, and whenever your keyboard layout is set to Dvorak, keys you press while holding `[Modifiers]` (see "Arguments" below) will be remapped to Qwerty.
 To stop, just kill `xdq`.

-If you want to remap other key combinations, see the "ARGUMENTS" section below.

 ## Background

-This file implements the "Dvorak-Qwerty" keyboard layout, in which the layout is normally Dvorak but switches to Qwerty when control or alt is held.
+This file implements the "Dvorak-Qwerty" keyboard layout, in which the layout is normally Dvorak but switches to Qwerty when certain modifiers are held.
 There are two reasons why I prefer this layout over straight Dvorak:

 - The common copy/paste hotkeys X, C, and V remain on the left hand, and so can be used while the right hand is on the mouse.